Why Resolve Conflict Now?

-Many of us are inherently conflict averse – especially in our professional relationships, and with the current shift to virtual offices, effectively dealing with conflict is even more challenging…and perhaps easier to avoid.
-Now is not the time to ‘put it off’ – it is even more critical to resolve conflict in a timely manner because we have even less human contact and fewer opportunities to truly build trust.
+Many of us are inherently conflict-averse – especially in our professional relationships, and with the current shift to virtual offices, effectively dealing with conflict is even more challenging…and perhaps easier to avoid.
+Now is not the time to put off conflict resolution – it is even more critical to resolve conflict in a timely manner because we have even less human contact and fewer opportunities to truly build trust.

 The way conflict is resolved can make a big difference in how our stakeholders feel about our team members and the organization.

-Timing of the resolution is extremely situational.
-The timing variables include:
+The timing of the resolution is extremely situational and variables include:

 - The importance of the issue to the individuals involved